azat-co/practicalnode/chapter2/chapter2.md

       "license": "BSD"
     }

-Lastly, we install the module using NPM:
+Lastly, we install the module using npm:

     $ npm install express@4.1.2 --save